Alvis1986/MiningPoolMiner/README.md

 - **Monitors crypto mining pools and coins in real-time and finds the most profitable for your machine**
 - **Controls any miner that is available via command line**
-- **Supports benchmarking, multiple platforms (AMD, NVIDIA and CPU) and mining on MiningPoolHub, Zpool, Hash Refinery, Nicehash, A Hash Pool, BlockMunch, ItalYiiMP and YiiMP pools**
+- **Supports benchmarking, multiple platforms (AMD, NVIDIA and CPU) and mining on MiningPoolHub,pool**
 - **Includes Watchdog Timer to detect and handle miner failures**

-*Any bitcoin donations are greatly appreciated: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH*
+*Any bitcoin donations are greatly appreciated: 1EC4NY1gHnaDZE57RNQgMe6pk4Pn2kpL9n*

 ## INSTALLATION

 1. Download the latest RELEASE (.zip package) from https://github.com/MultiPoolMiner/MultiPoolMiner/releases
-2. Extract it to your Desktop (MultiPoolMiner will NOT work from folders such as "C:\Program Files\")
+2. Extract it to your Desktop (MiningPoolMiner will NOT work from folders such as "C:\Program Files\")
 3. Make sure you have all pre-requisites installed/updated from the IMPORTANT NOTES section below.
 4. Right-click on the (required) Start.bat file and open it with a Notepad application.
 Multiple start.bat files are included as examples.
 5. Edit the Start.bat file with your details (such as YOUR username, wallet address, region, worker name, device type).
 New users should NOT edit anything else.
 Please see COMMAND LINE OPTIONS below for specification and further details.